Ready to Get Started?

 What if I can't think of anything to praise them for?

-Only when you suspend critical thoughts can you see the other person in a more generous light.
+Only when you suspend critical thoughts when offering feedback can you see the other person in a more generous light.
 How can you do this?
-By making a conscious effort to separate their perceived weaknesses from their strengths, and by setting aside their perceived weaknesses in order to focus your mind on their strengths.
+By making a conscious effort to separate their weaknesses from their strengths, and by setting aside their weaknesses in order to focus your mind on their strengths.

 What if I resent them too much to think generously about them?